Fill out our no-cost - no-obligation, 10-minute Qualifier Survey with employee headcount, revenue, and operational disruption questions.

 How long will it take to get my employee retention credit?

-1) Complete the online Qualifier Survey to determine your eligibility;
+1) Complete the online Qualifier Survey to determine your preliminary eligibility;

-2) Upload 941s and other requested documents so we can determine your claim and prepare your Eligibility Analysis Report;
+2) Upload 941s and other requested documents so we can determine your eligibility and the corresponding potential claim amount.
+We will prepare your Eligibility Analysis Report;

 Why Does 2019 Employee Headcount Matter?